 allow the employee to appeal against the grievance outcome

-The process can be adjusted depending on size.
-For example, a manager of a small business with one or 2 employees might need to manage the grievance process on their own.
+The procedure can be adjusted depending on size.
+For example, a manager of a small business with one or 2 employees might need to manage the grievance procedure on their own.

 The employee should always:

 raise the grievance as soon as they can

 take any actions expected of them as soon as they can